 A1.3 Management of the ASTM TMC—The management of the Test Monitoring System is vested in the Executive Committee elected by Subcommittee D02.B0.
 The Executive Committee selects the TMC Director who is responsible for directing the activities of the TMC.

-A1.4 Operating Income of the ASTM TMC—The TMC operating income is obtained from fees levied on the reference oils supplied and on the calibration tests conducted.
-Fee schedules are established by the Executive Committee and reviewed by Subcommittee D02.B0.
+A1.4 Operating Income of the ASTM TMC—The TMC operating income is obtained from fees leVIFd on the reference oils supplied and on the calibration tests conducted.
+Fee schedules are established by the Executive Committee and reVIFwed by Subcommittee D02.B0.

 A2.
 ASTM TEST MONITORING CENTER: CALIBRATION PROCEDURES